Miguel Nicolelis: The True Creator of Everything

-In August 10, 2020, the neuroscientist Nicolelis published his book entitled The True Creator of Everything: How the Human Brain Shaped the Universe as We Know It.
+On August 10, 2020, the neuroscientist Nicolelis published his book entitled The True Creator of Everything: How the Human Brain Shaped the Universe as We Know It.
 It is the third book of a trilogy that starts with the book Muito Além do Nosso eu (Portuguese version) in 2011, and continues with Made In Macaíba published in 2016.

-In this book, Nicolelis explores the thesis that the human brain would be the center of the universe and tries to explain the history, the culture and the human civilization based on recently discovered principles regarding human brain function: The True Creator of Everything is a story about the creations of the human brain and the center position it should occupy in the cosmology of the universe.”
+In this book, Nicolelis explores the thesis that the human brain would be the center of the universe and tries to explain the history, the culture and the human civilization based on recently discovered principles regarding human brain function: The True Creator of Everything is a story about the creations of the human brain and the center position it should occupy in the cosmology of the universe.

 According to the author, the human mind works in a relative way, meaning that every movement is relative, and the mind creates its own model of reality which is constantly renewed with the information it obtains from the world.
-Such a theory is called by Nicolelis the “Theory of The Relativistic Brain.”
+Such a theory is called by Nicolelis the "Theory of The Relativistic Brain."

 Building on his work with mathematician Ronald Cicurel, which they described in their 2015 monograph, he argues for a more central position for the human brain in other areas of scientific knowledge beyond just neuroscience.
-Nicolelis takes inspiration from Ernst Gombrich's “The Story of Art”.
+Nicolelis takes inspiration from Ernst Gombrich's "The Story of Art".